 Related Tools & Articles

-The World Bank's Social Capital Assessment Tool (SOCAT), specifically its core SC-IQ module, represents a paradigm shift in how economists and sociologists measure communal resilience.
-Unlike traditional psychological assessments that evaluate individual distress, this instrument maps the invisible socio-economic infrastructure that enables communities to function, share information, and overcome systemic poverty.
+The World Bank Social Capital Assessment Tool (SOCAT), specifically its core SC-IQ module, represents a paradigm shift in how economists and sociologists measure communal resilience.
+Unlike traditional psychological assessments — such as the MSPSS or SPS-10 — that evaluate individual distress, the SOCAT maps the invisible socio-economic infrastructure that enables communities to function, share information, and overcome systemic poverty.

 Structural vs. Cognitive Social Capital